 If you’re on this website, chances are you love riding horses.
 Whether you do it once in a while on your vacation, you’re just starting out with lessons, dreaming of the day you can run your own ranch (guilty as charged!) and of course if you’re competing, you cannot deny your interest in this sophisticated sport.
+But have you ever asked: how many calories do you burn horseback riding?

-However, I bet you didn’t know how much of a workout riding really is.
+I bet you didn’t know how much of a workout riding really is.
 You might have had some idea when you rode that really stubborn mare that just wouldn’t move and you couldn’t feel your legs for the rest of the day, but you probably don’t know just how much.

 Even riding a horse for one hour can help a lot if you’re trying to lose those pounds and tone your body.
 It may be hard to believe that sitting on a horse can actually make you slim.
 Still don’t believe me?
 Let science prove this wonderful news to you.